hamburger

 • Bengal earned the moniker Sorrow of Bengal because it frequently brought terrible floods.

-• The Damodar River spans 541 kilometres.
+• The Damodar River spans 541 kilometers.

 Summary: